18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Catalonian food culture is unique even by Spanish standards.
 Born from a rich history of influences, the flavors capture tastes from the mountains to the sea.

-Girona, the culinary gem, is well known among discerning food travelers for its gastronomic delights and Michelin Starred restaurants.
+Girona, the culinary gem, is well known among discerning food travelers for its gastronomic delights and Michelin-starred restaurants.

 Beyond fine dining at Michelin restaurants like El Celler de Can Roca or Massana, you’ll find creative Catalan cuisine throughout Girona.